North American Beaver Facts

 North American Beaver Physical Description

-The captivating North American Beaver typically garners a great deal of attention from those fortunate enough to encounter one in the wild.
-It does so for a variety of reasons, though.
-That’s true since it’s both visually impressive and of reasonably impressive stature.
+The captivating North American Beaver typically garners a great deal of attention from those people fortunate enough to encounter one in the wild.
+The rodent does so for a variety of reasons, though.
+That’s true since it’s both visually impressive and of a reasonably impressive physical stature.

 Regarding its physical characteristics, however, it differs from a pattern common to most mammals.
-That’s due to the fact that it displays virtually no noticeable degree of the physiological trait of sexual dimorphism.
-The two genders thus appear virtually identical.
+That’s due to the fact that it displays virtually no noticeable degree of the physiological trait known as sexual dimorphism.
+The two genders thus appear virtually identical to the observer.

-Mature adults of both sexes of this animal attain weights ranging from roughly 35 – 60 lb (16 – 27 kg).
-Exceptional specimens, though, occasionally exceed this significantly.
-These remarkable individuals sometimes attain masses totaling an amazing 90 lb (41 kg).
+Mature adults of both sexes of this intriguing animal attain weights that range from roughly 35 – 60 lb (16 – 27 kg).
+Exceptional specimens, though, occasionally exceed this mass significantly.
+These remarkable individuals sometimes actually attain masses totaling an amazing 90 lb (41 kg).

-The length of the body itself also reaches eye-ctching proportions accordingly.
-Depending on the specimen, this usually ranges from 2.5 – 3 ft (0.75 – 0.9 m).
-It has short front limbs, with clawed hands, as well as longer hind limbs, equipped with webbed feet.
+The length of the body itself also accordingly reaches truly eye-catching proportions.
+Depending on the individual specimen, this usually ranges from between 2.5 – 3 ft (0.75 – 0.9 m).
+It possesses short front limbs, with clawed hands, as well as longer hind limbs, equipped with webbed feet.

-It also has relatively small eyes and ears, well adapted for life in and around water.
-These have a transparent third eyelid, called a nictitating membrane, that provides protection and allows it to see underwater.
-The ears and nose also close tightly underwater.
+It also evolved relatively small eyes and ears, and remains well adapted for life in and around the water.
+The eyes have a transparent third eyelid, called a nictitating membrane, that provides protection and allows it to see underwater.
+The ears and nose also close tightly under the water.

-The North American Beaver further has dense, waterproof fur that’s generally dark brown to reddish-brown in color.
-That’s composed of a soft, insulating undercoat and longer, coarse guard hairs.
-Long, sensitive whiskers also appear on the face of the animal.
+The magnificent North American Beaver further has extremely dense, waterproof fur that’s generally dark brown to reddish-brown in color.
+That’s composed of both a soft, insulating undercoat and longer, coarse guard hairs.
+Long, sensitive whiskers also appear on the face of the charming animal.

-Yet, it’s likely the aforementioned tail that most people consider its defining feature.
-This appendage evolved as broad, flat, and scaly.
+Yet, it’s likely the aforementioned tail that most people consider to be its defining feature.
+This unique appendage developed as markedly broad, flat, and scaly.
 The short tail, though, adds a small amount to this.
 It usually measures about 10 – 18 in (25 – 45 cm) in length, and 6 in (15 cm) wide.

 - Kingdom: Animalia